Ed Kuepper

-Edmund "Ed" Kuepper (born 20 December 1955) is a German-born Australian guitarist, vocalist and songwriter.
-He co-founded the punk band The Saints (1973–78), the experimental post-punk group Laughing Clowns (1979–85) and the grunge-like The Aints!
+Edmund Kuepper (born 20 December 1955) is a German-born Australian guitarist, vocalist and songwriter.
+He co-founded the punk band The Saints in 1973, the experimental post-punk group Laughing Clowns (active 1979–85) and the grunge-like The Aints!
 (1991–94, 2017–present).
 He has also recorded over a dozen albums as a solo artist using a variety of backing bands.
 His highest charting solo album, Honey Steel's Gold, appeared in November 1991 and reached No. 28 on the ARIA Albums Chart.
 His other top 50 albums are Black Ticket Day (August 1992), Serene Machine (March 1993) and Character Assassination (August 1994).
 At the ARIA Music Awards of 1993 he won Best Independent Release for Black Ticket Day and won the same category in 1994 for Serene Machine.

 Biography

 Edmund Kuepper was born on 20 December 1955 in Bremen, then part of West Germany.
 His family migrated to Australia in the 1960s and settled in Brisbane.
 He attended Oxley State High School and Corinda State High School with Chris Bailey and Ivor Hay.